-The earth's atmospheric phenomena with special reference to the causes and regional distribution of weather and climate, both past and present.
+This course covers earth's atmospheric phenomena, with special reference to the causes and regional distribution of weather and climate, both past and present.
+Emphasis will be given to current environmental topics, including natural and anthropogenic global climate change, air pollution, and global dimming.

-WORLD REGIONAL GEOGRAPHY 3 UNITS
+WORLD REGIONAL GEOGRAPHY 3 UNITS PREREQUISITE: None.